-We are committed to equity and reducing barriers to increase access to nature for people historically excluded from the conservation and outdoor movements.
+We are committed to equity and reducing barriers in order to increase access to nature for historically marginalized communities.
 We offer nature-based summer camps and school programs, free hikes and outings in English and Spanish, and opportunities to participate in land stewardship across the county.
 Over the past two decades, we have evolved to meet the changing needs of the community.
 And we remain compelled by belonging and joy, courage, and responsibility, and by our belief in nature as a curative agent for ecological, mental, and physical health.
 Climate change and the imperative to establish equitable access to health and happiness depend on us going all in on care for the land and each other.

-Thank you for joining us in that commitment to change!
+Thank you for joining us in that commitment to change.